Chinese Music 音乐 yīn yuè

 |Clay||The Ocarina dates back to the Shang dynasty and is a small egg shaped instrument with six holes.|

-To appreciate Chinese music it is best to hear and see it being played, so here are a number of videos showing musical performers .
+To appreciate Chinese music it is best to hear and see it being played, so here are a number of videos showing musical performances .

 The Pipa came to China from Central Asia at about the time of the Han dynasty.

-Chinese bells have survived from the days of the early dynasties, arranged in a series of twelve notes, the bells were struck with a rod.
+Chinese bells have survived from the days of the early dynasties, arranged in a series of twelve notes 十二律, the bells were struck with a rod.
+The notes do not form a scale - a scale is built from choosing notes from them.
 The tuning of notes followed a different approach to the Western octave.
 The octave attempts to divide a doubling of frequency evenly with notes.
-The old Chinese method did not have an octave, notes were progressively added to existing ones.
+The old Chinese method did not use an octave instead notes were progressively tuned relative to existing ones.
 Notes were tuned to a frequency 2/3 and 3/4 of the current note, so the whole sequence of notes were in harmonious relation to each other.
 This method avoids the problems of tuning in octaves known as temperament ➚.
+However it was Zhu Zaiyu who discovered equal temperament in 1584 before that in Europe but it was not taken up.
 The Legendary Yellow Bell ➚ 黄钟 huáng zhōng is associated with the Yellow Emperor whose minister developed the perfect flute nine Chinese inches long.

 Drums have played a very important in ceremonial occasions for centuries.
 They were used to announce the start of a battle and are still used at all kinds of festive occasions.
 It marked the pulse of daily life as the great drum housed in the town's central Drum Tower announced the start and end of day.

-By the Han dynasty the imperial court had employed scholars to collect and record tunes and folk songs in China.
+By the Han dynasty the imperial court had employed scholars to collect and record tunes and folk songs all over China.
 Central Asian music came into China during the Sui dynasty and became widely popular in the following Tang dynasty; it displaced traditional Chinese music.
-During the Tang, groups of musicians began to perform as an orchestra and the Gongche ➚ Chinese musical notation was devised to write down the score.
-Music for the guqin is known from 3,000 ancient scores and these are probably the world's oldest recorded instrumental music scores.
+During the Tang, groups of musicians began to perform as an orchestra and the Gongche ➚ Chinese musical notation was devised to write down the score - as just a list of the twelve basic tones without duration.
+Music for the guqin is known from 3,000 ancient scores and these are probably the world's oldest recorded instrumental music.
 A scholar-official was expected to be proficient with a musical instrument, in particular the guqin.
 They would meet in the evening and spend the time reciting poems; playing music and writing calligraphy.
 The splendor of Tang music was exported to Japan, and the tradition has survived virtually unchanged there.